sijojosan21/message-board/README.md

 <br/>

 ### Technology Stack
-  - Spring Boot/Java (for Backend REST API Endpoints)
+  - Spring Boot/Java - for the backend REST API endpoints
-  - Reactjs - (for the frontend UI)
+  - Reactjs - for the frontend UI
-  - PostgreSQL - (for data persistence)
+  - PostgreSQL - for data persistence
+  - Docker - for containerization
+  - Travis CI - for build and deployment
+  - Amazon Web Services - for hosting
 <br/>

 ### How to Deploy in AWS